|

 sensor can thus be measured accurately without a tape measure.

-The meter is held steadily against the set-square while
+The meter is held steadily against the set-square using

-it is moved along the measuring line, enabling rapid recording
+blu-tack while it is moved along the measuring line, enabling

-of a set of measurements with no errors due to hand-shake.
+rapid recording of a set of measurements with no errors

 Mercury